Dennis Lo: Career

 Lo began his research career studying polymerase chain reaction (PCR), a molecular biological technique for rapidly generating millions of copies of a desired DNA sequence.
 He first heard about the technique at a lecture by John Bell, now Regius Professor of Medicine, at Oxford, and asked to learn the technique from Bell.
 Working with Kenneth Anthony Fleming, his future PhD advisor, Lo found the relatively new technique generated a lot of false positives due to contamination.

-He then wondered if fetal DNA was detectable in mother's blood.
+Lo then wondered if fetal DNA was detectable in mother's blood.
 Using PCR, he detected the Y chromosome in a mother bearing a baby boy.
 During his PhD, Lo wanted to develop his research into prenatal diagnostic test, using fetal DNA from fetal cells in the mother's blood.
 This, however, was stymied by a number of factors, including low concentration of fetal cells, high false positive rate and the persistence of fetal cells after giving birth.

-After obtaining his PhD, Lo became a university lecturer in clinical biochemistry and fellow at Green College, Oxford (now part of Green Templeton College).
+After obtaining his PhD, Lo became a lecturer in clinical biochemistry and a fellow at Green College, University of Oxford (now part of Green Templeton College).
 He was also an honorary consultant chemical pathologist at John Radcliffe Hospital, the major teaching hospital for Oxford.

 In 1997, again using the Y chromosome as a marker in mothers bearing baby boys, Lo reported the presence of cell-free fetal DNA in most of the test subjects.
 This was after he read that circulating tumor DNA were detectable in cancer patients' blood plasma and switched strategy to search for cell-free fetal DNA in mother's blood.

 Lo, who by the time was married, returned to Hong Kong the same year with his wife, as the city was preparing its handing back to China.
 He became a senior lecturer in the Department of Chemical Pathology at the Chinese University of Hong Kong (CUHK) in January 1997.
 In an interview years later, he called this discovery was like "finding your car's engine somewhere other than under the bonnet."

 One of the first disorders for which Lo developed non-invasive prenatal testing using cell-free fetal DNA was Rh disease, a type of anaemia that occurs when the foetus is Rh-positive but the mother is Rh-negative.
 Separately, Lo also detected fetal RNA in mother's blood, which indicated what genes were expressed.
 He then sought novel methods to isolate fetal DNA from mother's blood, which in 2002 came in the form of difference in DNA methylation between the mother and foetus.

 Lo's research into non-invasive prenatal testing was interrupted in 2003 by the SARS outbreak.
 An infected patient was treated at the Prince of Wales Hospital, the teaching hospital for CUHK Faculty of Medicine, turning the hospital into one of the epicenters in Hong Kong.
 His group was one of the first to sequence the SARS virus and to discover the existence of multiple viral strains.